auth0/docs/articles/architecture-scenarios/application/spa-api/part-3.md

 ### Secure the Endpoints

-When an API receives a request with a bearer access token as part of the header, the first thing to do is to validate the token.
+When an API receives a request with a bearer Access Token as part of the header, the first thing to do is to validate the token.
 This consists of a series of steps, and if any of these fails then the request must be rejected with a `Missing or invalid token` error message to the calling app.

 The validations that the API should perform are: